 On July 23, 2023 Gloria Wilson Swisher, a cofounder and a former Vice President of Ars Nova Press passed away.
 It is with extreme heartfelt sadness that we announce this loss.

 Gloria Wilson Swisher was born in Seattle, Washington, in 1935.
 She holds music degrees from the University of Washington, Mills College, and the Eastman School of Music in Rochester, New York.
 Her composition teachers were John Verrall, Darius Milhaud, Bernard Rogers, and Howard Hanson.
-She is a member of the American Society of Composers, Authors and Publishers.
+She was a member of the American Society of Composers, Authors and Publishers.

 Her music is strongly tonal in its overall harmonic language, with clear rhythmic organization and contrapuntal lines.
 Many of her compositions were written on commission, and she worked closely with the soloists and/or conductors to ensure that the resulting music was performable as well as challenging.

 Swisher's compositions have been published by C. F. Peters, Carl Fischer, Hinshaw and others.
-She has taught at Washington State University, Pacific Lutheran University, Shoreline Community College, and most recently at the University of Washington.
+She taught at Washington State University, Pacific Lutheran University, Shoreline Community College, and most recently at the University of Washington.
 For many years Swisher performed regularly as a duo pianist with Nancy Matesky.
 Swisher is a founding member of Ars Nova Press, Inc.